CausalRAG2: Hierarchical Causal Knowledge Graph Design for RAG: Method

 \paragraph{Causal Path Refinement.} We formulate the path refinement task as a structural pruning process.
 We first linearize the subgraph $S_{raw}$ into a token-efficient table where each node and edge is mapped to a unique short identifier (see Appendix \ref{app:hugrag_causal_reasoning}).
 The LLM is then prompted to analyze the topology and output the subset of identifiers that constitute valid causal paths connecting the query to the potential answer.
 Leveraging the robust causal identification capabilities of LLMs \cite{sakladCanLargeLanguage2026}, this operation effectively functions as a reranker, distilling the noisy subgraph into an explicit causal structure:

 The returned subgraph $S^\star$ contains only model-validated nodes and edges, effectively filtering irrelevant context.

-\paragraph{Spurious-Aware Grounding.} To further improve the precision of this selection, we employ a \textbf{spurious-aware prompting strategy} (see prompts in Appendix \ref{app:prompts_causal_path_identifucation}).
-In this configuration, the LLM is instructed to explicitly distinguish between causal supports and spurious correlations during its reasoning process.
-While the prompt may ask the model to identify spurious items as an auxiliary reasoning step, the primary objective remains the extraction of the valid causal subset.
-This explicit contrast helps the model resist \textit{hallucinated connections} induced by semantic similarity, yielding a cleaner $S^\star$ compared to standard selection prompts and consequently improving downstream generation quality.
-This mechanism specifically targets the precision challenges outlined in \cref{sec:method_hybrid_seeding}.
-Finally, the answer $y$ is generated by conditioning the LLM solely on the text content corresponding to the pruned subgraph $S^\star$ (see prompts in Appendix \ref{app:prompts_final_answer_generation}), ensuring that the generation is strictly grounded in verified evidence.
+\paragraph{Spurious-Aware Grounding.} To further improve precision, we employ a \textbf{spurious-aware prompting strategy} (Appendix \ref{app:prompts_causal_path_identifucation}) that instructs the LLM to explicitly distinguish causal supports from spurious correlations during reasoning.
+This explicit contrast helps the model resist \textit{hallucinated connections} induced by semantic similarity, yielding a cleaner $S^\star$.
+Unlike a relevance reranker that produces a ranked list, the causal filter outputs a partitioned set distinguishing causal supports from spurious associations over the candidate subgraph.
+The answer $y$ is then generated by conditioning the LLM on the text content of $S^\star$ (Appendix \ref{app:prompts_final_answer_generation}), ensuring grounding in verified evidence.